-Are you interested in a career in law?
+The nature of law and legal analysis has always had a close connection to philosophical thinking and reasoning.
 The American Bar Association and leading law schools recommend that undergraduates pursue broad, rigorous preparation in the liberal arts.
-The pre-law minor will equip you with skills necessary for success in law school and beyond, by introducing you to the philosophy of law, constitutional law, formal logic and economics—all while you still receive a broader liberal arts education.
+The pre-law program will equip you with skills necessary for success in law school and beyond, by introducing you to the philosophy of law, constitutional law, formal logic and economics—all while you still receive a broader liberal arts education.

 Gordon’s New England location opens doors to internship and job opportunities in Boston—and cities like New York and Washington, D.C.
 You may follow in the footsteps of Gordon students who have gained professional experience at places including the U.S. Senate, House of Representatives, and Supreme Court, and the Pew Forum on Religion & Public Life.